Creating jobs & growing the economy

 The Territory Government is securing the investments needed to create the jobs of today and to guarantee permanent, ongoing jobs of tomorrow.

 We have been doing this by focussing on the strengths of the Territory - the competitive advantage of its location, the culture, the history and the people.

 Major projects are significant contributors to the economic development of the Northern Territory (NT) including through the creation of jobs and business opportunities.

-The Investment Territory team in the Department of Trade, Business and Innovation leads the coordination, development and implementation of whole-of-government policies, strategies and major projects that drive diversity, productivity, development and participation in the NT economy.
+The Investment Territory team in the Department of the Chief Minister and Cabinet leads the coordination, development and implementation of whole-of-government policies, strategies and major projects that drive diversity, productivity, development and participation in the NT economy.

 The NT already has a track record of securing investment from proponents who look beyond the short term for significant investment opportunities.

 Some of the world’s largest resource projects are located in the NT, including the $37 billion INPEX-led Ichthys LNG project.